redpanda-data/connect/website/docs/components/inputs/sequence.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-BETA: This component is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with the component is found.

 Reads messages from a sequence of child inputs, starting with the first and once that input gracefully terminates starts consuming from the next, and so on.